NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Arboreal Conversationalist.md

 * * *

 With your close connection to primal energies and the First World, you can communicate with trees.
-You can cast [[Spells/Speak with Plants|Speak with Plants]] as a 4th-rank innate primal spell twice per day.
+You can cast [[Speak with Plants|Speak with Plants]] as a 4th-rank innate primal spell twice per day.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*